sv2dev/tasque/README.md

 You can install this package using your favorite package manager from [npm](https://www.npmjs.com/package/tasque) or [jsr](https://jsr.io/@sv2dev/tasque).

-you can pick one of the following commands:
+You can pick one of the following commands:

 ```bash
 # npm